random-parts/Team-Sports-RSVP/README.md

 ---
 ### Change Log

+v1.2.15

+Fixes

+- Will now check for and require a unique name on sheet/season creation
+- Empty roster rows will no longer cause a sending email error
+- RSVP Email service will look beyond the next gameday and send emails for any game within the settings time frame  [default: 1 & 3 days before game]
+- Game headers will now format properly on cancelled games

 v1.2.12

-- Displays the Venue/Field name
+- Displays the Venue/Field name.
-- Past game columns [rsvp columns & opponent cell] are now grayed out
+- Past game columns [rsvp cells & opponent cell] are now grayed out.

 Fixes

-- Roster copy on new season sheets with now only copy the content instead of content and formatting.
+- Roster copy on new season sheets will now only copy the content instead of content and formatting.

 [1]: https://developers.google.com/apps-script/guides/triggers/installable#restrictions